LukeDischiave/FFmpegUpscalers/README.md

 -compresses the video, including halving the framerate and re-encoding using YUV444

 ### getFPS:
--outputs the exact fractional framerate (frame interval) of the source video to a text file called "fps_output.txt"
+-outputs the exact fractional framerate (frame interval) of the source video to a text file called "fps_output.txt".
+Useful for calculating desired framerates of the output video.